davidnortonjr/mocha-json-singleline/README.md

 mocha -R mocha-json-singleline
 ```

-Output will be sent to SDOUT, but in a single line for each run.
+Output will be sent to STDOUT, but in a single line for each run.
 This is needed to have the output parsable by fluentd, who does not approve of newlines in your output.